vcanogil/lisa-laptop/timeshift-backup.md

 Don't backup your personal files, you don't have the space.

+It's unlikely that you'll need the info below but it's better to be safe than sorry.
+To give you some perspective, on my own machines I've never had to restore a backup unless I was experimenting on an old laptop and doing unsafe things.

 ---
 *This is a bunch of ChatGPT prompts that I edited a little and proofread.
 It's accurate but far from exhaustive*